-- Ophthalmic examination –The vet might perform a complete eye examination, including taking a biopsy of the mass when needed.
+- Ophthalmic examination –The vet might perform a complete eye exam

-- Physical examination –A thorough physical examination is important in evaluating the overall health of the cat.
-This tests help the vet in confirming the prognosis, as well as decide the best way in treating the condition.
+- Physical examination –A thorough physical examination is important in evaluating the overall health of the cat

-- Medical History –The vet may want a complete medical history of the cat, including when you first noticed the red mass on its eyelid.
+- Medical History –The vet may want a complete medical history of the cat

-On rare instances, the vet might need to use some other diagnostic tools, like magnetic resonance imaging or ocular ultrasonography to make sure of the appropriate diagnosis.
+In rare instances, the vet might need to use advanced diagnostic tools, like ocular ultrasonography to give an accurate diagnosis.

 Orbital Rim Tracking